 Recommended Tools

-For tomato-based dishes like this, I don’t recommend using cast iron skillet or pot.
-I found that cooking tomato dishes for long in cast iron results in an unpleasant metallic taste.
+For tomato-based dishes like this, I don’t recommend using a cast iron skillet or pot because I found that cooking tomato dishes for long in cast iron results in an unpleasant metallic taste.

 So I use my stainless steel pan instead.
 It’s a great pan and I use it all the time, plenty of surface area, cooks very evenly and I love the helper handle.